The dynamical lineage of field ultra-diffuse galaxies

-Moreover, $V_\infty$ can be considered as a proxy of the total dynamical mass of a galaxy, and hence can be considered as a dynamical parameter, as understood seen in previous studies \citep{2023adityaHI}. \item $Specific\; angular\; momentum$ ($j_*$) : Specific angular momentum is one of the fundamental dynamical parameters of a galaxy that traces the accretion history of the gas disk thus revealing important information about formation and evolution of galaxies.
-There is a strong correlation between the stellar specific angular momentum and the stellar mass of the galaxies followed by various morphological types observed from different redshifts (\citealt{1983fallrelation,2012romanfall}).
+Moreover, $V_\infty$ can be considered as a proxy of the total dynamical mass of a galaxy, and hence can be considered as a dynamical parameter, as understood seen in previous studies \citep{2023adityaHI}.
+We consider the value of mean velocity at a radius equal to $4R_D$ as the asymptotic velocity. \item Specific angular momentum ($j_*$) : Specific angular momentum is one of the fundamental dynamical parameters of a galaxy that traces the accretion history of the gas disk thus revealing important information about its formation and evolution.
+There is a strong correlation between the stellar specific angular momentum and the stellar mass of the galaxies followed by various morphological types observed over different redshifts (\citealt{1983fallrelation,2012romanfall}).
+In this connection, it may be noted that correlations between mass, stellar specific angular momentum and gas fraction/central surface density were observed by \cite{2021Pina_tightAM}, and \cite{2024Elson}.
 We have calculated the specific angular momentum as :